-There are many ways for younger kids to enjoy the park at the playgrounds, with shows, and with characters meet and greets but, it is not like visiting Walt Disney World.
+There are many ways for younger kids to enjoy the park.
+Each park has great play areas, shows, and character meet and greets but, it is not like visiting Walt Disney World.
 Your child will miss out on a lot of attractions if they do not meet the height requirements and it might be beneficial to wait.

 Another thing to factor in is the scare factor and intensity of some of the attractions.
 If your kids are familiar with the Harry Potter franchise then a ride on Escape from Gringotts will not be a surprise.
 However if this is your first encounter with the Harry Potter characters, specifically Voldemort and dementors, it may be too intense.